 The figure of merit that will be used to compare the error scaling of the different evolution methods is the error rate

 where

-are defined to be the error terms that contribute at $\mathcal{O}(t^{k_1}, \epsilon^{k_2})$.
-As before, $H_\text{tar}$ describes the system to be simulated (in this work it is $H_{XXX}$), and $\tau_U(t, \epsilon)$ is the optimal step size for a given time evolution $U$ and parameters $t$ and $\epsilon$.
-In principle, any norm can be used in Eq. \eqref{eq:ErrorRate}; throughout this work the spectral norm induced by the Hilbert space 2-norm is used, which is defined by: $||A|| = \mathop{\sup}\limits_{v}\frac{||Av||_2}{||v||_2}$.
+are defined to be the error terms that contribute at $\mathit{O}(t^{k_1}, \epsilon^{k_2})$.
+As before, $H_\text{tar}$ describes the system to be simulated (in this paper it is $H_{XXX}$), and $\tau_U(t, \epsilon)$ is the optimal step size for a given time evolution $U$ and parameters $t$ and $\epsilon$.
+In principle, any norm can be used in Eq. \eqref{eq:ErrorRate}; throughout this paper the spectral norm induced by the Hilbert space two-norm is used, which is defined by: $||A|| = \mathop{\sup}\limits_{v}\frac{||Av||_2}{||v||_2}$.
 While the error for a single application of $U$ will always decrease with step size $\tau_U$, multiple applications may cause this error to grow unfavorably.
-The error accrued per step, the error rate $ER_U$, is used to account for varying step size.
+The error accrued per step, the error rate $R_U$, is used to account for varying step size.

 The different terms $\mathcal{E}_{U;t^{k_1}\epsilon^{k_2}}$ can be characterized as follows.
-Terms with $k_2=0$ are the standard Trotter error, as these come strictly from the algorithm used to simulate time evolution (i.e. commutator error from Trotter-Suzuki formulae).
+Terms with $k_2=0$ are the standard Trotter error, as these come strictly from the algorithm used to simulate time evolution (i.e. commutator error from Trotter-Suzuki formulas).
 The magnitude of this type of error is controlled by $t$.
 Terms with $k_1=0$ are called ``idle errors" and come strictly from the inability to implement ideal single qubit rotations.
-For the device considered in this work, the source of idle error is due to the persistent Ising interaction during $\frac{\pi}{2}$-pulses.
-The magnitude of this type of error is controlled by $\epsilon$, which is inversely related to the maximum magnetic field strength.
-Terms that correspond to $k_1,k_2\neq 0$ are referred to as ``mixed errors", these can be thought of as $\mathcal{O}(\epsilon^{k_2})$ idle error that is propagated through the simulation by the $\mathcal{O}(t^{k_1})$ action of the time evolution algorithm.
+For the device considered in this paper, the source of idle error is due to the persistent Ising interaction during $\frac{\pi}{2}$-pulses.
+The magnitude of this type of error is controlled by $\epsilon$, which is inversely related to the maximum magnetic-field strength.
+Terms that correspond to $k_1,k_2\neq 0$ are referred to as ``mixed errors", and these can be thought of as $\mathit{O}(\epsilon^{k_2})$ idle error that is propagated through the simulation by the $\mathit{O}(t^{k_1})$ action of the time evolution algorithm.

 In the Trotter-like digital methods there is freedom in the choice of $\tau_U$.
 The aforementioned sources of error can balance against one another to give overly pessimistic simulation results.
 This means that not all choices of $\tau_U$ are equally good, and some choices will give more error than others.
-To be precise, $\tau_U$ is split into
+To be precise, for a given time evolution method $U$, the optimal step size $\tau_U$ is split into